Skip to main content

 Create a bar:

-The first attribute denotes the direction of the bar and accepts the following constants:
+The first attribute denotes the direction of the bar and accepts an Edge constant.

 area(self, rect)